jenniferreyesdev/jenniferreyesdev/README.md

-- 👋 Hi, I’m @jenniferreyesdev
+- 👋 Hi, I’m Jennifer Reyes
 - 👀 I’m interested in all things programming, coding, developing, machine learning, security, privacy, ethical hacking, networking, front end, back end,... etc. You name it!
-I'm, also, currently a Software Engineer.
+I'm, also, currently an AI/ML Develoepr and Full-Stack Software Engineer.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ... www.linkedin.com/in/jenniferreyesdev !